ZubairZubii/ZubairZubii/README.md

 - Developed and deployed machine learning models for various applications.
 - Collaborated with cross-functional teams to enhance project outcomes.

-### AI Intern | [Previous Company Name]
-*June 2021 - September 2022*
-- Assisted in the development of AI-based solutions for real-world problems.
-- Participated in team meetings and contributed to project brainstorming sessions.

 ---